New York Public Library: Other New York City library systems

 The New York Public Library is one of three separate and independent public library systems in New York City.
 The other two library systems are the Brooklyn Public Library and the Queens Public Library.
 According to the 2006 Mayor's Management Report, New York City's three public library systems had a total library circulation of 35 million: the NYPL and BPL (with 143 branches combined) had a circulation of 15 million, and the Queens system had a circulation of 20 million through its 62 branch libraries.
 Altogether the three library systems hosted 37 million visitors in 2006.
 Taken as a whole, the three library systems in the city have 209 branches with 63 million items in their collections.

 Other libraries in New York City, some of which can be used by the public, are listed in the Directory of Special Libraries and Information Centers.

 Cultural impact

 The historian David McCullough has described the New York Public Library as one of the five most important libraries in the United States; the others are the Library of Congress, the Boston Public Library, and the university libraries of Harvard and Yale.

 The New York Public Library was a founding member of the Research Libraries Group, alongside Columbia, Harvard, and Yale Libraries.

-Along with Harvard, Columbia, and Princeton, it is a member of the Research Collections and Preservation Consortium (ReCAP), and shares an off-site shelving facility in Plainsboro, New Jersey with the three.
+Along with Harvard, Columbia, and Princeton, NYPL is a member of the Research Collections and Preservation Consortium (ReCAP), and shares an off-site shelving facility in Plainsboro, New Jersey with the three Ivy League universities.